 Following the announcement of nominations attendees will be given the opportunity to vote electronically "Yes" or "No" for each candidate.
 Those in attendance will be given 30 Seconds to record their vote.
 The mechanics of the electronic virtual voting process will be explained in more detail at the AGM by the Chairperson.
 Elections shall be in the following order:

-- a) nominations for auditor

-- b) nominations for directors
+- a) nominations for auditor - b) nominations for directors

-- c) nominations for board oversight committee.

 The votes will be tallied electronically and verified by our External Auditor.
 When all elections have been completed and results become available the Chairperson will announce the results.

 3 - 4 Motions